Puyodead1/udemy-downloader/README.md

 -   Use continuous numbering (don't restart at 1 in every chapter):
     -   `python main.py -c <Course URL> --continue-lecture-numbers`
     -   `python main.py -c <Course URL> -n`

-If you encounter errors while downloading such as

-`errorCode=1 Network problem has occurred. cause:Unknown socket error 10051 (0x2743)`

-or

-`errorCode=1 Network problem has occurred. cause:A socket operation was attempted to an unreachable network.`

-Then try disabling ipv6 in aria2 using the `--disable-ipv6` option

 # Support